khushi-jadhav26/khushi-demo/README.md

 -Functions

-I wrote these programs as part of my pratice to understand Python basics.
+I wrote these programs as part of my practice to understand Python basics.